Bands, Tunes research and Dance music

 the sessions at the Bridge in Ripponden - the Monday night sessions

-which are the focus for the Village Music Project initiators.
+which used to be the focus for the Village Music Project initiators.

 Fendragon ceilidh band

 ceilidh band Fendragon, based in the Cambridge area, along with Dave and

 Gina Holland - talented young musicians who appeared on our first

 three Wild Goose CDs.
 Fendragon was booked for the Chester Folk Festival